thisismedium/md/docs/md.fluid.rst

       worker1 banana (after change)
       parent banana (workers done)

-.. class:: aquired
+.. class:: acquired

-   The current value is aquired from the dynamic environment, but the cell is bound to a new location containing the value.
+   The current value is acquired from the dynamic environment, but the cell is bound to a new location containing the value.
 Mutations of the original location will have no effect on the new location.

    .. doctest::

-      >>> P2 = fluid.cell('apple', type=fluid.aquired)
+      >>> P2 = fluid.cell('apple', type=fluid.acquired)
       >>> demo(P2)
       worker1 pineapple (wait for change)
       worker2 banana (changed)